What is Physiotherapy?

 Physiotherapists typically have experience collaborating with other healthcare professionals.
-Professional sports teams have medical staff that consists of many therapists from many professions such as medical doctors, physiotherapists, chiropractors, massage therapists and athletic therapists.
-They understand that everyone brings a unique skill set and that the patients benefit from a collaborative, multidisciplinary approach.
+It is important to consider other professions, such as medical doctors, physiotherapists, chiropractors, massage therapists and athletic therapists, when structuring a treatment plan.
+Every healthcare professional brings a unique skill set.
+Research has shown that patients benefit from a collaborative, multidisciplinary approach.
 Many times patients will be seeing multiple practitioners for a specific problem and building open lines of communication will lead to optimal results.
-A sports physiotherapist might make a referral to another therapist and communicate to them the treatment plan and the goals moving forward to ensure everyone is on the same page.
-This has a positive impact on the return to physical activity process.
+A registered physiotherapist might make a referral to another therapist and communicate to them the treatment plan and the goals moving forward to ensure everyone is on the same page.
+This has a positive impact on the recovery time.

 Experience the Benefits of a Physiotherapist

 It is important to understand that everything in the body is connected and how you receive treatment should reflect that.
 Knee pain doesn’t mean you should just get your knee treated.
 How and when to exercise, what areas of the body to stretch/strengthen/mobilize and how the entire body moves in unison are all a necessity to not only recover from injury but to also thrive afterwards.
-A sports physiotherapist has unique training and experience to be able to offer these types of treatments and education to their patients.
-Life is an athletic event, it requires athletic movements and you deserve a therapist that understands this.
+A registered physiotherapist has unique training and experience to be able to offer these types of treatments and education to their patients.
+Life is meant to be lived pain free and you deserve a therapist that understands this.